-The injection moment can be viewed with the aid of an oscilloscope.
-Channel A (red) is connected to the injector ground wire and channel B (yellow) is connected to the crankshaft position sensor wire.
-While the engine is running, we can use this scope image to determine the injection time and the injection time.
+The injection moment can be viewed with the help of an oscilloscope.
+Channel A (red) is on the injector's ground wire and channel B (yellow) is on the injector's wire crankshaft position sensor connected.
+While the engine is running, we can use this scope image to determine the injection time and injection time.

 The scope image was taken during idling speed.
 The red voltage image shows the opening and closing of the injector (see paragraph: Measuring voltage and current curve on a multipoint injector).
 At the time -2,860 ms, the actuation starts; the voltage drops from 12 volts to 0 volts.
 This is the point at which the injector coil is grounded and current begins to flow.
 The injector control ends when the red line rises again.
 Due to the energy built up in the coil, an induction voltage of more than 60 volts occurs.
 Then the voltage gradually drops to 12 volts; here the injector is switched off again.

-The yellow AC voltage comes from the inductive crankshaft position sensor.
-Every time the teeth of the impulse wheel turn past the crankshaft sensor, a sinusoidal alternating voltage is created.
+The red alternating voltage comes from the inductive one crankshaft position sensor.
+Every time the teeth of the impulse wheel rotate past the crankshaft sensor, a sinusoidal alternating voltage is created.
 The impulse wheel contains 60 teeth, 2 of which have been ground away.
 The two ground teeth form the reference point, at which the engine management system recognizes that the pistons of cylinders 1 and 4 are between 90⁰ and 120⁰ before TDC (top dead center).
-Once the missing tooth has been identified, the engine management system has time to (possibly in combination with the camshaft sensor) to determine the correct injection and ignition timing and to control the injector and ignition coil before the piston is at TDC.
+After the missing tooth has been recognized, the engine management system has time to (possibly in combination with the camshaft sensor) to determine the correct injection and ignition timing and to control the injector and ignition coil before the piston is at TDC.

 The scope image shows the time when the injection starts; the injection starts at the fourth pulse from the crankshaft sensor.
 Assuming 60 – 2 teeth are present, after every 6⁰ turns of the crankshaft (360⁰ for 1 revolution / 60 teeth) the injection takes place 24 degrees after the reference point.
 The missing tooth is 90⁰ BDC, so injection starts (90⁰ – 24⁰) = 66⁰ BDC.

-With an increased speed of 2000 rpm, the pulses from the inductive crankshaft sensor are closer together.
-The frequency of this signal is translated into a speed by the engine management system.
+With an increased speed of 2000 rpm, the pulses of the inductive crankshaft sensor are closer together.
+The frequency of this signal is translated by the engine management system into a speed.
 Depending on the speed, the load (measured by the MAP sensor) and the temperatures of the charge air and coolant, the required injection time is determined.
-The injection time takes place earlier and the injector is connected to ground longer: the injector injects earlier and longer.
+The injection time is earlier and the injector is longer on ground: the injector injects earlier and longer.

 From the start of the actuation to the trigger point (arrow at the level of the injector shutdown), the actuation is approximately 5,2 ms. The time that the injector is actuated is not equal to the actual injection (see the previous paragraph).